 Thomas B. Schön is Professor of the Chair of Automatic Control in

-the Department of Information Technology at Uppsala University.
+the Department of Information Technology at Uppsala University and has recently been appointed Beijer Professor of Artificial Intelligence at the same university.
 He

 received the PhD degree in Automatic Control in Feb.
 2006, the MSc